Ana Roque de Duprey: Early years

 Roqué (birth name: Ana Roqué Geigel) was born in Aguadilla, Puerto Rico on April 18, 1853.
 Roqué's mother, who was a teacher, taught her to write by the age of three.
-Although her mother died when she was only 4 years old, she was raised by her father, aunt, and grandmother, who were all educators.
+Her mother died when she was only 4 years old; she was raised by her father, aunt, and grandmother, who were all educators.
 At the age of seven, her father sent Roqué to private school, where she studied at twice the rate of her peers, and ended up graduating at the age of nine.
 She continued her homeschooling and in 1864 at the age of eleven, became the youngest teacher's assistant in Puerto Rico.
-Roqué then was educated at home, with special emphasis in the sciences.
+Roqué then was educated at home, with special emphasis on the sciences.
 Some areas she studied were botany, zoology, geology, meteorology, and astronomy.
 In 1866, at age 13, she founded a school in her house.
 Roqué also wrote a geography textbook for her students, which was later adopted by the Department of Education of Puerto Rico.
 She applied for her teacher's license and passed the examinations.